 More people keep their cats inside for life than ever before, making claw trims a necessity.
 Even if you take your cat to the veterinarian for this procedure, the cat will suffer less if he has been trained to accept the preliminary steps.
 But it is much less stressful if the cat will happily let his owner trim his claws in his own territory – your home.
 As the below video shows, claw trimming can be a happy interaction.

 Touching his Paw

 The first step in training your cat to accept claw trims depends on your cat.
 If you can already touch your cat’s paws without getting a negative reaction you are starting out ahead of the game.
-Oft times the first step is training this.
+Often this is the first step.

 Say, for example, that your cat likes to be petted and that you can touch your cat’s leg without getting a reaction.
 Once a day pet your cat, and if he is content, then run your hand down his leg to his wrist.
 Softly say “good” and drop a morsel of food that you know he enjoys.
 Repeat once or twice if the cat is content.
 If he flinches at any point, remove your hand from his leg, wait for him to relax, and then repeat if he sticks around.
-Butthis time, stop your hand short of the spot that startled him.
-Do this daily in short sessions of a minute or two until you are touching his paw and getting no reaction.
+But this time, stop your hand short of the spot that startled him.
+Do this daily in short sessions of a minute or less until you are touching his paw and getting no reaction.

 Pressing the Claws Out